lina2761991/DiabetesML/README.md

 python manage.py runserver

 I used vscode as an IDE and anaconda to run the jupyer notebook <br/>
-Those are screenshots of how to application appears to the user
+Those are screenshots of how the application appears to the user

 The Home Page